ramesh2543270/musicRecommender/Data and EDA.md

-### Histogram distributions of the numbers of followers, artists, and edits, split by 'collaborative' class
+## Analysis of number of followers, artists, and edits, split by 'collaborative' class

+### Histogram distributions and Observations